jordanbray/sqisign-rust/README.md

 the increased memory usage.
 This is all done automatically, so you can live in blissful ignorance that it has been performed.

+Basically, just use the library like you would any other library, create as many threads as you like, and it's fine.
+Don't worry about it.
+You don't need to get clever with the rust `ThreadBuilder` or anything like that.

 ## Architecture

 This library exposes 3 opaque types: `Lvl1`, `Lvl3`, and `Lvl5`.
 They are